dpinela/mmm/mw-protocol.md

 - Description (string): a human-readable explanation of why the join failed.

+### Rando Generated (Type 16)

+Sent by the client in response to a Request Rando; contains two fields:

+- Items (JSON string): an object mapping group names to arrays of Placement objects.
+  A Placement object has two keys:
+    - Item1 (string): the name of the item placed.
+    - Item2 (string): the location of that item.
+- Seed (32-bit signed integer): a seed to be used by the server's randomization algorithm.

 ### Unready (Type 17)

 Sent by the client to leave its current room.
 Contains no fields.